gnolang/blog/posts/2025-05-05_gnoland-the-first-logoverse/README.md

 Q: Why is everything else so complicated?

-A: Strangely difficult to answer, but ultimately because our languages, compilers, interpreters, and programming paradigm is still evolving.
+A: Strangely difficult to answer, but ultimately because our languages, compilers, interpreters, and programming paradigms are still evolving.

 ## Brief Evolution of Language

 Written human language has only been around for a mere 6000 years, a blip in our evolutionary history.
-Like living species our language and writing have evolved along side us and within us.
-Adam was not the first homo sapiens on earth, but he may have been the first with written language, and thereby a new kind of man.
+Like living species, our language and writing have evolved alongside us and within us.
+Adam was not the first Homo sapiens on earth, but he may have been the first with written language, and thereby a new kind of man.

-Programming languages likewise has been evolving rapidly, but only for a handful of decades; it was in the 1970s when Alan Kay developed Smalltalk, the first object oriented programming language.
-In the 1990’s Brendan Eich of Netscape invented Javascript which forever transformed the World Wide Web; Sun Microsystem made Java, and industries prospered greatly by these and similar language technologies.
+Programming languages likewise have been evolving rapidly, but only for a handful of decades; it was in the 1970s when Alan Kay developed Smalltalk, the first object-oriented programming language.
+In the 1990’s Brendan Eich of Netscape invented JavaScript which forever transformed the World Wide Web; Sun Microsystem made Java, and industries prospered greatly by these and similar language technologies.